cdxcore.dynaplot#

 Known Issues#

-Some users reported that the package does not work in some versions of Jupyter, in particular with VSCode.
+Some users reported that the package does not update figures consistently in some versions of Jupyter, in particular with VSCode.
 In this case, please try changing the draw_mode parameter when calling cdxcore.dynaplot.figure().

 Import#